-A few laboratory studies on cancer cells have shown that curcumin has anti cancer effects.
+Some laboratory studies on cancer cells have shown that curcumin has anti cancer effects.
 It seems to be able to kill cancer cells and prevent more from growing.
-It has the best effects on breast cancer, bowel cancer, stomach cancer and skin cancer cells.

 At the moment there is no clear evidence in humans to show that turmeric or curcumin can prevent or treat cancer.